mlflow/mlflow/docs/source/tutorials/introductory/logging-first-model/step6-logging-a-run.rst

 .. code-section::
     .. code-block:: python
-        :caption: Use MLflow to log the training of a model

         with mlflow.start_run(run_name=run_name) as run:
             # Split the data into features and target and drop irrelevant date